(PhD, University of Arizona, 2005)

 Telephone: (252) 328-9432

-My current research is a collaborative project using archaeological and conservation science to investigate the function of ancient bathtubs.
+My current research is a collaborative project to investigate the function of ancient bathtubs.
 Were they used for bathing, burial or crafts production?
-To answer this question, we are drawing from a number of different disciplines, including Archaeology, Classics, Chemistry, Fine Arts and History.
+To answer this question, I am drawing from a number of different disciplines, including Archaeology, Classics, Chemistry, Fine Arts and History.
 There are a number of opportunities for both undergraduate and graduate student involvement in this project and I encourage anyone interested to contact me.

 Courses that I teach include: